 Not far from my home is a healthy Asian bistro that my husband and I have patronized for years.
-I always order their “Ho-sum” (wholesome) Napa cabbage salad with crunchy noodles and an irresistible “magic” dressing.
+I always order their “Ho-sum” (wholesome) Napa Cabbage Salad with crunchy noodles and an irresistible gingery, tamari-ish “magic” dressing.
 The dressing is sooooo good that they won’t reveal their secret recipe.
 So, I’ve contemplated working there to get it.
-My heart leaps with excitement when the waitress sets the heaping bowl in front of me.
+My heart leaps with excitement when the waitress sets the heaping bowl of cabbage, shredded carrots, and tofu in front of me.
 My chopsticks ready to catch any precious pieces that threaten to tumble off the top.
 Who knew Napa cabbage could taste so good?

 To my devastation, the restaurant closed a year ago after being destroyed by a kitchen fire.
-While my husband and I patiently wait for them to reopen, I’ve played around with this Ho-Sum inspired Napa cabbage salad with sweet Tamari vinaigrette.
+While my husband and I patiently wait for them to reopen, I’ve played around with this Ho-Sum inspired Napa Cabbage Salad with tangy delicious Tamari vinaigrette.

 Napa cabbage is a dream vegetable.
 It’s extremely low in calories, highly nutritious and keeps its texture in stir-fries, slaws, soups, stews and salads.
 It’s also fermented for Kimchi – (which is not vegan due to the addition of fish or shrimp sauce, but here is a vegan recipe).
 The more I learn about Napa cabbage, the more motivated I am to incorporate into my everyday diet.